phuais/multilandr/README.md

 The argument `site_ref` receives a string with the name of the attribute of the vector layer of points, that contains the information about the identity of each point (i.e. the name of each site).
-We can also specify a name for the raster layers in argument `layer_names`, which could be useful in further analyses.
+We can also specify a name for the raster layers in argument `rast_names`, which could be useful in further analyses.

 Let’s see the output for the generated object: